Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Non-smooth case: heuristics as

-\begin{itemize} \item Without non-degeneracy condition.
-Here we apply in rather straight forward manner arguments of section 2 of \cite{Ivr5}. \item Under non-degeneracy condition.
+(b) Under non-degeneracy assumption.
 It is still not very useful to use shift with respect to $x_3,x_2,\xi_2$ because it lands us with $\varepsilon = C\mu h |\log h|$ which leads to the total approximation error $O(h^{-2})$ only under excessive smoothness assumptions.
-The role of this condition is more humble: after $|\xi_3|^2$-partition with respect to $x_2,x_3,\xi_2$ this condition assures that the ellipticity condition fails only for elements with the total relative measure $\asymp \min \bigl( |\xi_3|^2/\mu h ,1\bigr)$ and this leads us in the end to both remainder and approximation error not exceeding $Ch^{-2}$.
-The logarithmic uncertainty principle requires condition $|\xi_3|\ge Ch^{\frac 1 3}|\log h|^{\frac 1 3}$ which can be weaken to $|\xi_3|\ge Ch^{\frac 1 3}$.
-Zone $\{|\xi_3|\le Ch^{\frac 1 3}$ is small enough and its total contribution does not exceed $Ch^{-2}$ as well. \end{itemize} Finally, for $\mu \ge h^{-1}|\log h|^{-1}$ the outer zone disappears.
+The role of this condition is more subtle: after $|\xi_3|^2$-partition with respect to $x_2,x_3,\xi_2$ this condition assures that the ellipticity condition fails only for elements with the total relative measure $\asymp \min \bigl( |\xi_3|^2/\mu h ,1\bigr)$ and this leads us in the end to both remainder and approximation error not exceeding $Ch^{-2}$.